GDMarco/NuPropa/README.md

 ## Installation

-To install `νpropa`, you will need to have CRPropa 3 installed (check [CRPropa](https://github.com/CRPropa/CRPropa3) for the latest version).
+To install `νpropa`, you need to have installed CRPropa 3 (check [CRPropa](https://github.com/CRPropa/CRPropa3) for the latest version).

-Steps to install this plugin:
+Steps to install this plug-in:

 1. download the latest version of this code.
 ```